Alice Keppel: Death

 In 1946, the Keppels returned to their palazzo in Italy, and a year later, on 11 September 1947, Alice died of cirrhosis of the liver.
 Her husband George died two and a half months later, in his permanent suite kept at the Ritz Hotel.
 It was said that he could not live without her, having been married for 56 years.
 They are both buried in the Cimitero Evangelico degli Allori in Florence.
+They also have commemorative plaques in St Mark's English Church, Florence.